 Mascot: Freddy Falcon

 Friends University has been named one of the Best 150 Colleges in the Midwest by The Princeton Review.

 When it was built in the late 1800s Davis Administration Building (then known as University Hall) was the largest educational facility under one roof west of the Mississippi.
 The Romanesque building is best known for its 148-foot clock tower.

-Friends has made a significant commitment to improving facilities, landscaping and technology for the benefit of students In recent history.
+Friends has made a significant commitment to improving facilities, landscaping and technology for the benefit of students during the past 10 years.
 Students have access to state-of-the-art technology that is the most advanced among Kansas private institutions.